-Parties make decisions with regard to personnel (e.g. candidates for prime minister/president) and with regard to issues (e.g. electoral programs).
+Parties make decisions with regard to personnel (e.g., candidates for prime minister/president) and with regard to issues (e.g., electoral programs).
 Party decision-making can be more or less inclusive, that is, parties can allow every party member and even party supporters to participate in decisions, or they may restrict participation to elected delegates or even to a small number of party leaders.
 Moreover, decision-making can be more or less open, that is, lists of candidates or agendas of issues may be proposed by everyone participating in decision-making or such powers may be restricted to a small group of party leaders.

 "Major" parties are conceived here as parties which gained at least 10% of the popular vote in the last general election.
-For answering and scoring this question, please (briefly) consider each major party separately and then provide an overall score based on the "sub-scores" for each major party.
+When answering and scoring this question, please (briefly) consider each major party separately and then provide an overall score based on the "sub-scores" for each major party.

 The party allows all party members and supporters to participate in its decisions on the most important personnel and issues.
 Lists of candidates and agendas of issues are open.
 10 9 The party restricts decision-making to party members.
-In most cases, all party members have the opportunity to participate in decisions on the most important personnel and issues.
+In most cases, all party members have the oppor- tunity to participate in decisions on the most important personnel and issues.
 Lists of candidates and agendas of issues are rather open.
-8 The party restricts decision-making to party members.
-In most cases, a number of elected delegates participate in decisions on the most important personnel and issues.
-Lists of candidates and agendas of issues are largely controlled by the party leadership.
-5 4 3 A number of party leaders participate in decisions on the most important personnel and issues.
-Lists of candidates and agendas of issues are fully controlled and drafted by the party leadership.
-2 1
+6 The party restricts decision-making to party members.
+In most cases, a number of elected delegates par- 5 ticipate in decisions on the most important personnel and issues.
+Lists of candidates and issue agendas 4 are largely controlled by the party leadership.
+3 A number of party leaders participate in decisions on the most important personnel and issues.
+Lists of 2 candidates and issue agendas are fully controlled and drafted by the party leadership.
+1